Anti-dumping duty, 'countervailing' and other trade defence measures

 - read the anti-dumping and countervailing duty guide

-- contact the Export Helpdesk run by the EC - find out about the Export Helpdesk on the Export Helpdesk website.
+- contact the Export Helpdesk run by the EU - find out about the Export Helpdesk on the Export Helpdesk website.

 When to pay anti-dumping or countervailing duties